 The human body has an inherent ability to heal tissue, but in certain areas that capacity is diminishes.
 New cells are created all the time in the body, in order to replace old or damaged tissue, in most but not all areas with age, this capability decreases.
 Even in younger individuals, the capability is slight (e.g. knee cartilage when damaged).

 Certain conditions, such as degenerative arthritis, can cause severe joint pain, and conventional medicine offers treatment that may mask the pain temporarily, but not alter the condition itself.
-With the help of regenerative medicine and options such as platelet rich plasma therapy (PRP), things are changing right now to repair damaged tissue.
+With the help of regenerative medicine and options such as platelet rich plasma therapy (PRP), things are changing right now to repair damaged tissue and to stimulate collagen production in the skin.

 Here is a partial list of the conditions PRP helps considerably